-Cinematographer Andrew Droz Palermo partners with writer-director David Lowery for an intimate portrait of a spirit stuck at home and untethered in time.
+Cinematographer Andrew Droz Palermo partners with writer-director-editor David Lowery for an intimate portrait of a spirit stuck at home and untethered in time.

 Photos by Bret Curry, courtesy of A24